 If the accident is the fault of the other driver, your insurance company can seek to recover the deductible from the other insurance company and reimburse you.

+If you had a motorcycle, it’s unlikely that you have rental coverage.
 If you have rental car coverage, your insurance company will pay for a rental car while your vehicle is being repaired or while you find a replacement if yours was totaled.
 If you don’t have rental car coverage when your car is damaged, the other insurance company may pay for a rental car but on their terms.

 We recommend buying collision damage insurance and rental car coverage which will eliminate a lot of problems in the event you are in an accident.
 There are three different types of collision damage coverage.
 Make sure you get the type you want, especially if you have a custom motorcycle.
 See our Motorcycle Insurance Guide.